Level Up Your English Language Learners

 ELLs Need a New Strategy

 Only one in 20 ELLs achieve Proficient level by eighth grade on the NAEP Math, Reading, and Science assessments (NAEP, 2017).
-Less than one in five ELLs even achieve Basic, which is the lowest level on the NAEP assessment, compared to 7 in 10 non-ELLs (ibid.).
+Less than one in five ELLs achieve even Basic, which is the lowest level on the NAEP assessment, compared to 7 in 10 non-ELLs (ibid.).
 And, nationally, less than one in four ELLs are able to exit English Learner programs each year (EDFacts, 2016).
 The past decade has not seen significant improvement in outcomes nationally.
 The current strategy is not working.
 While many individual localities and teachers may experience varying degrees of improvement, how do we scale and sustain success?

-Speak Agent Works Because It Is Evidence-BasedProctor, August, Carlo, & Snow (2005) found that academic vocabulary was the most significant factor in general academic text comprehension among ELLs.
+Speak Agent Works Because It Is Evidence-BasedProctor, August, Carlo, & Snow (2005) found that content area vocabulary was the most significant factor in general academic text comprehension among ELLs.
 Another study (Arya, Hiebert, & Pearson, 2011) further found lexical complexity (of academic vocabulary) to be the only significant factor in ELL comprehension of texts.
 Many leading language, math, and reading ed tech products that claim to include ESL supports treat academic language learning as a rote memorization task.
 A shallow approach limited to dictionary definitions, picture matching, and flashcards is typical.
 Speak Agent, on the other hand, goes far beyond isolated vocabulary practice and rote learning because academic language is nobody's primary language.
 It requires a language development approach that includes reading, writing, speaking, and listening, among other skills and learning modes (Graves, 2009; Nisbet & Austin, 2013).
 It requires collaboration and communication among learners (Thorne & Black, 2007) rather than the isolated independent practice too often promoted by education technologies.
 With Speak Agent, students engage in dialogic reading, cloze activities, word and syntax games, and other types of guided, independent, and peer collaborative language practice to develop word comprehension in varied contexts.
 This variety of contexts and modes is helpful for understanding nuanced meanings and fluency with science texts (Bravo et al., 2007; Graves, 2009; Nisbet & Austin, 2013; Peregoy & Boyle, 2013).

 Correlated to WIDA Standards